 For you to understand why it is my favorite, I probably need to talk a bit about myself.
 I’m petite and a side sleeper and that is what the Purple specializes in.
 The mattress itself is VERY heavy as the polymer section is heavier than the typical polyfoam that you would find in a mattress.
 This leaves the original Purple with 3 downsides:

-- A LARGE person my find that their combined weight with the polymer section are just too much for the bottom layers of polyfoam to handle.
-So, if you are in the 250 pound plus category you probably want to look into the Purple.2 or Purple.3
+A LARGE person may find that their combined weight with the polymer section are just too much for the bottom layers of polyfoam to handle.
+So, if you are in the 250 pound plus category you probably want to look into the Purple hybrid mattress.

 The Purple bed does an exceptional job of pressure relief, especially on my hips and shoulders while sleeping on my side.

-How much of this do you want to sleep on?
+How much of the HEP do you want to sleep on?

 You don’t have to go all the way up to the Purple.4 you could get the polymer section down to a 3″ or 2″ section.
-Here is the CRAZY part the 4″ polymer section costs a full $1,200 more than the 2″ polymer section.
+Here is the CRAZY part the 4″ polymer section costs a full $1,200 more than the 2″ polymer section (called the purple hybrid).
 The polymer section is what the Purple is all about, so I do get why they would double down on it to provide the option to get all the way to 4″.
 I wonder if they have considered additional thickness on their original mattress as well?

 Besides the choice that you now have for the polymer section, the new purple mattress now has individually wrapped 7.5″ coils.
 This will provide sleepers with the additional support that some fell that the original purple may not provide.
 I feel like the “Raw Egg Test” video had a section about how coils weren’t good, so I went and watched the video.
 How much egg is on my face?
 I was wrong there is no mention of coils being bad in that video.
 Meaning, this expansion into the hybrid world may have been planned for the last couple of years.

-The choice between which version of the new Purple you choose comes down to your choice of how much you are willing to spend.
+The choice between which version of the Purple hybrid you choose comes down to your choice of how much you are willing to spend.
 The 2″ polymer layer with the transition foam and 7.5″ coils is $1,599, which is priced in the middle of hybrid coil foam mattresses.
 However, this isn’t really foam is it?
 I mean you do get the egg catching capabilities of the Purple polymer layer.
 The big question is; are you willing to almost double your cost to double up on their polymer layer?
-The 4″ .4 is priced at the luxury end of the market of the direct to consumer market.
-Generally, you can double the price of a direct product to get the price that you would pay in store, meaning that they think highly of their flagship .4.
+The 4″ purple hybrid premier is priced at the luxury end of the market of the direct to consumer market.
+Generally, you can double the price of a direct product to get the price that you would pay in store, meaning that they think highly of their flagship 4 inch mattress.
 They are a really bold company and certainly know how to market, so as much as I’m unsure of the price, they must have launched it for a reason.